fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 - "fortigate-76-byol" means the FGT image is the latest patch of FGT 7.6, and you want to bring your own licenses (byol).
 You need to specify your FortiGate license source in `cloud_function -> license_source`.
 - "fortigate-76-byol" means the FGT image is the latest patch of FGT 7.6, and you want to [pay as you go (payg)](https://console.cloud.google.com/marketplace/product/fortigcp-project-001/fortigate-payg).
 You don't need to specify the FortiGate license source.
 However, you need to pay an additional license fee in GCP based on the number of CPU cores (vCPU) of the instance.

-`image_source` is the source of the custom image.
+`image_source` specifies the source of the custom image.
 Example value: "projects/fortigcp-project-001/global/images/fortinet-fgt-760-20240726-001-w-license"
+After deploying the project, modifying this variable only affects newly created FortiGate instances.
+The image of existing FortiGate instances remains unchanged.

+Check [here](https://github.com/fortinetdev/terraform-google-cloud-modules/blob/main/docs/guide_image.md) for more information about image.

 If `additional_disk` is specified, every FGT will have its own log disk, and the initialization time will increase by 1~2 minutes.